Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/92-Changelog.md

 * For the generated templates YAML example files with example overrides are pregenerated for easy copy n paste (#460).
 * In 1.4 applications `RouteUrl` and `UrlInterface` are now used instead of the `ModUrl` class.
 * The `maxLength` property of text fields are now reflected in the generated form field properly.
+* Generation of MultiHook needles has been added (together with a new generator setting for that).
 * Many minor bugfixes.
 * For more details see [closed tickets on Github](https://github.com/Guite/MostGenerator/issues?q=milestone%3A0.7.0).